WJTian/RDMA_Paxos/README.md

 # RDMA_Paxos

 This project combines RDMA (Remote Direct Memory Access) and Paxos.
+When cluster size varies from 3 to 17 nodes, the consensus latency increases merely by 16%~45%.

 OS: Ubuntu 14.04.02 64bit.